Arc-Jung/aws-sam-lambda-example/README.md

 ```

 ### Step 5 - Build your application with Docker container

+- Insert comand in your shell
 ```bash
 sam build --use-container
 ```

 ### Step 6 - Invoke your application with Docker container

+- Excute lambda in your Docker container.
 ```bash
 sam local invoke
 # TIP : sam build --use-container && sam local invoke